Air Conditioner Repair Checklist

 Weeds, vegetation and leaves can block your condensing equipment.
 This may reduce its airflow, lower its energy efficiency and change your comfort.
 Here’s a method you can follow to get your system running well again.

 - Switch off power fully at the breaker or outside switch.

 - Clear yard waste around the unit.
 Once you’ve gotten rid of bigger debris within a two-foot radius, you can use a soft brush or vacuum to slowly remove dirt from the unit’s fins.
-Crooked fins can also hurt performance, so you can attempt to adjust them with a blunt knife.
+Crooked fins can also hurt performance.

 - Use a hose nozzle to carefully remove gunk off the fins from inside the equipment.
 Don’t get liquid on the fan motor.

 When cooling systems don’t have sufficient refrigerant, they’ll struggle to remove heat and humidity from your residence.

 Here are several flags that your unit is losing refrigerant: